havishat/IlluminoAssessment/README.md

 # Illumio Take Home Assignment

+### Description

+Write a program that can parse a file containing flow log data and maps each row to a tag based on a lookup table.
+The lookup table is defined as a csv file, and it has 3 columns, dstport,protocol,tag.
+The dstport and protocol combination decide what tag can be applied.

 ### Requirment Details:
 1. Input file as well as the file containing tag mappings are plain text (ascii) files
 2. The flow log file size can be up to 10 MB